 The Na’amat Canada Glickman Centre for Family Violence Prevention

-The Glickman Centre, established in 1993 as the first women’s shelter in Israel, is made up of three distinct sections: the Shelter, the Counselling and Treatment Centre and the Rhodie Blanshay Benaroch Multipurpose Children’s Centre Wing, a safe haven for children living in the shelter.
+The Glickman Centre, established in 1993 as the first women’s shelter in Israel, is made up of three distinct sections: the Shelter, the Counselling and Treatment Centre and the Rhodie Blanshay Benaroch Multipurpose Children’s Centre wing, a safe haven for children living in the shelter.
 The Centre was funded by the Tel Aviv Municipality Foundation and Na’amat Canada.

 Rhodie Blanshay Benaroch Children's Centre

-The smallest victims of violence, the children living living at the Glickman Centre, now have a place to play - The Rhodie Blanshay Benaroch Children's Activity Centre.
-This new wing of the shelter houses a computer room, a baby nursery, a kindergarten, an audio-visual education corner, a library, a learning centre, and an outdoor playground.
+The smallest victims of violence, the children living living at the Glickman Centre, have a place to play - The Rhodie Blanshay Benaroch Children's Activity Centre.
+This wing of the shelter houses a computer room, a baby nursery, a kindergarten, an audio-visual education corner, a library, a learning centre, and an outdoor playground.
 Rhodie Blanshay Benaroch z”l was a dynamic third generation Na'amat member who made a personal commitment to building a safe and loving environment for the children who needed it most.
 While she is no longer with us, Rhodie was the catalyst behind this ground breaking project that Na'amat Canada has now built, in her memory.